asongent/setup-k8s-cluster/eksctl-cluster-setup.md

 **8. Create empty helm Chart**

- You can crete an empty helm chart then modify with your own docker images and configurations
+- You can create an empty helm chart then modify with your own docker images and configurations

 ```bash
 helm create my-chart